olcf/olcf-user-docs/services_and_applications/slate/guided_tutorial.rst

 **Slate:** An encompassing term to describe the Openshift resources provided by the Platforms team in the HPC Data and Operations group.

-**Cluster:** One of the Kubernetes cluster (Granite or Marble) that the Platform team in the HPC Data and Operations group supports.
+**Cluster:** One of the Kubernetes cluster (Marble or Onyx) that the Platform team in the HPC Data and Operations group supports.

 **Object:** Object is *something* in a Kubernetes Cluster.
 This something can be a Pod, Route, Deployment, Stateful Set or any one of the other things you define in YAML and create in the cluster.
 Objects are added to the cluster through the Kubernetes API.
-You will almost certainly only ever interact with the Kubernetes API through the ``oc`` client or through the web GUI at: ``https://console-openshift-console.apps.<CLUSTER_NAME>.ccs.ornl.gov``
+You will almost certainly only ever interact with the Kubernetes API through the ``oc`` client or through the web GUI at: ``https://console-openshift-console.apps.<cluster>.ccs.ornl.gov``

 **Host/Node:** The machine or VM that is a member of the Kubernetes cluster.
 A Node is where Kubernetes objects execute.